 Could it be down to the “shop window” effect of a major tournament such as a World Cup, a European Championships or an African Nations Cup?

-With the eyes of the world upon them, a handful of great performances from a player on a stage like this can make an English Premier League club’s chairman reach for the cheque book.
+With the eyes of the world upon them, a handful of great performances from a player on a stage like this can make a Premier League club chairman reach for the cheque book.

 The player arrives at his new club into a media circus touted as the next big thing, only to make a hasty exit back to easier, less competitive leagues after a handful of uninspiring appearances.